Code-Institute-Submissions/the-new-dukes/README.md

 #### - HMTL for writing the webpage layout
 #### - CSS to customize the webpage design
 #### - Bootstrap Framework was used to organize the webpage and uniform the layout throughout.
 Also, the spacing utils section has been created from the information in https://getbootstrap.com/docs/4.1/utilities/spacing/
 #### - Media Queries were used to control the responsive adjustments for smallest screens of the Jumbotron, Navbar and Footer.
-This was eliminated after testing.
+They were eliminated after testing.

 ## Testing
 #### - This project was designed on a Mac laptop, therefore, it was actively tested in Windows platforms to avoid incompatibilities.
 #### - Extensive testing in different browsers was performed in Mac and Windows machines.
 #### - Testing of Screen sizes in accurate responsive mode were executed with Browserstack (https://www.browserstack.com/).
 Through this testing, it became clear Media Queries were not functioning in any phone.
 This was checked in Chrome in a Windows laptop.
 Customized Media Queries were then removed and the overall result improved, therefore eliminated for the final version.